-The implications of this are important to analysis of waiting lines.
+The implications of these are important in analysis of waiting lines.
 The relationships are independent of any probability distribution and require no assumptions about which customers arrive or are serviced, or the order in which they are served.
 It also means that knowledge of any two of the three variables can be used to obtain the third variable.
 For example, knowing the arrival rate and the average number in line, one can solve for the average waiting time.